Mathématique: Chapter 11

 “I’m sure I don’t know what you mean,” Rush lied.

-“No,” Rush said, shaking his hair back.
+“No.” Rush shook his hair back.
 “No, of course not.”

 “With all due respect, Dr. Lam,” Mitchell said, “that’s not the only thing that’s happened here, and you know it.”

-“They must know something about this,” Rush snapped, brandishing the file at Mitchell.
+“They must know something about this,” Rush brandishing the file at Mitchell.
 “Otherwise, why would I be at the top of their list?”

 “They know about the ATA gene,” Mitchell said, “almost everyone does.
 We think they also know about the LTA gene.
 But they don’t know about the new one—at least we don’t think they do.
 The one that only you have.
-Give me the file.”
+Give me that file.”

 Rush hesitated.